-GRONINGEN, Netherlands — Move over Columbus Day, a new study finds we may want to think about adding “Viking Day” to the calendar.
-Researchers in the Netherlands have found evidence showing that Vikings landed in America exactly one thousand years ago – at least 471 years before Christopher Columbus’ famous journey.
+GRONINGEN, Netherlands — Move over Columbus Day, a study finds we may want to think about adding “Viking Day” to the calendar.
+Researchers in the Netherlands have found evidence showing that Vikings landed in America one thousand years ago – at least 471 years before Christopher Columbus’ famous journey.

 Historians credited the Italian-born explorer for being the first European to land in America during his voyage of 1492 for many years.
 However, evidence has slowly emerged that Vikings got there centuries earlier, although exactly when has remained unclear.
 Now, an international team of scientists has now shown that Europeans were already active in the Americas as early as 1021 AD.

 Historians know that the Vikings undertook epic voyages in their iconic longships.
 To the west, they established settlements in Iceland, Greenland, and eventually a base at L’Anse aux Meadows in Newfoundland, Canada.
 Unfortunately, it has been hard to tell when their first transatlantic trip actually took place — until now.

 The new date marks the earliest known point in history that humans crossed the Atlantic Ocean and human migration became a global event.
 In the new study, researchers examined ancient wood objects used by Vikings at L’Anse aux Meadows to find out the age of their settlement.

 Wood and a solar storm help reveal the past

 The three wooden artifacts, all coming from different trees, each served a purpose that study authors believe links them to the Vikings landing in Canada.
 Each piece also displayed “clear evidence” of cutting and slicing by metal blades, a material not produced by the indigenous population of that time.